All Australia loves horse racing. All Aussies love a party.

 Other Thoroughbreds of note were Lovely Jubly, Brave Warrior, General Nediym and Testa Rossa, all winners of the Magic Millions carnival feature race for 2 year olds.

 The auction has produced multiple Group 1 winners.
 Seven of the last 10 Golden Slipper Stakes winners attract noteworthy trainers such as Lee Freeman, Gai Waterhouse and David Hayes, along with interests from Godolphin, all perhaps looking for bargains to match the $15,000 investment that produced Shoot Out.

 Magic Millions race day, along with featuring 8 races limited to entries from Magic Millions sales, added a three year old event in 2001, won by Paradiddle, with Golden Slipper Stakes winner Ha Ha encoring in 2002.

 A 1400m event was added in 2003.
 2007 introduced races for horses 3 year and upwards in sprints, endurance and Fillies and Mares.

 The races are held at the Gold Coast Turf Club, directly adjacent to the Magic Millions sales complex at Bundall.
 The sales facilities can accommodate almost 1000 horses and has an air conditioned, enclosed sales ring.
 It remains to be seen if Messrs.
-Harvey and Silk will modernize the facility, which some feel is lacking compared to others.
+Harvey and Silk will modernise the facility, which some feel is lacking compared to others.